mxochicale/3minutesthesis/rehearsals/abstract-submission/README.md

 If you are lucky enough, you will live to an average of 80 years.
 But, have you ever wondered what it would be like turning 70, 80 or maybe 90 years old?
-Now, imagine as we age, we will be gradually losing all of our charming human senses including sight, hearing, taste, smell, and touch.
+Now, imagine as we age, we will be gradually losing all of our charming human senses such as sight, hearing, taste, smell, and touch.
 In short, both our cognitive and motor skills will diminish as we age.

 Now think about the people who will be with you until the last day of your life.
 Will they be with you at all
-and most importantly will they take care of you 24/7?
+and most importantly will they take care of you?

-Societies are aging world-wide.
+And how about the global view of people who are aging.
 According to the 2017 revision of the world population prospects[1], people age 60 years or over are expected to be more than double by 2050 and to be more than triple by 2100[2].